JainRipper/vending-machine-react/README.md

 - An online vending machine that would simulate a real-life one.
 - Multiple rows and columns with different products (products can be repeated several times).
-- Have different prices for different products and also a maximum amount of products per slot
+- Have different prices for different products and also a maximum amount of products per slot.
-- Have a keypad to enter the product code and a way to add credit (money) to the machine
+- Have a keypad to enter the product code and a way to add credit (money) to the machine.

+- Still does not support resonsive view.

 ## Installation